-Tesla Could Unveil Another Vehicle Alongside The Semi Tonight– What Is Elon Musk Hiding?
+Tesla Could Unveil Another Vehicle Alongside The Semi Tonight — What Is Elon Musk Hiding?

 — Tesla (@Tesla) November 15, 2017

 His reason for the critique?
 He expects that the Tesla Semi’s electric batteries will be a tough sell to the trucking industry.
 Milton thinks that Tesla will use high-powered batteries that have a total life-cycle of 5,000 recharges.
 For comparison, Tesla’s regular vehicles use batteries that have a maximum lifespan of 1,000 recharges.
 The issue Milton sees here is that the Tesla Truck’s batteries would be 30 percent less energy dense than the regular batteries and will be heavier.
-More weight could make the vehicle slower which isn’t something you want in a commercial long-haul vehicle.
+More weight could make the vehicle slower, which isn’t something you want in a commercial long-haul vehicle.

 If you make a donut with Tesla semi truck you got to make sure you are well strapped in because you will be pulling more Gs than a Falcon 9 during ascend pic.twitter.com/DGIdmBMzHJ